-Project Browser Toolbar : New Diagram icon > Strategic Modeling > Decision
+Decision Browser window Toolbar : New

+Tree Diagram icon > Strategic Modeling >

-Diagram Tree
+Diagram Decision Tree

-Project Browser context menu | Add Diagram... > Strategic Modeling > Decision Tree
+Diagram... > Strategic Modeling >

+Decision Tree

 Usage of the Decision Tree Diagram

 Decision Trees can be used to help in decision making processes particularly when the decision involves a complex set of conditions that have different likelihoods of occurrence.
 They can be used for strategic or operational decision analysis and can help to formalize the basis of decision making particularly when it is imperative that actions that are taken are based on formal analysis or have expensive consequences.
 A Decision Tree can be used to present a graphical picture of a Decision Table for stakeholders who are more comfortable viewing diagrams rather than tables and documents.